conterGui/conterGui/README.md

 **`Software Developer`**

 My name is Guilherme Conter, I am 18 years old and I am from Brazil.
 I am currently finishing high school at AERDL, along with a professional technical course in Computer Science – Systems.
-After that, I will enroll in a Higher Technical Professional Course (CTeSP) in Cybersecurity at ISTEC.
 I am passionate about technology and always seek to expand my knowledge in the field.
 I continuously aim to improve my skills through hands-on projects and ongoing study.

 ---